-Causes and Cures for Red and Itchy Vaginal Bumps
+Causes and Cures for Itchy Red Vaginal Bumps

-Vaginal Bumps and Itches: Is It an STD
+Vaginal Bumps That Itch: Is It an STD?

 There are many causes for itchy bumps on the vagina (or, to be exact, on the vulva, mons pubis, labia, or external parts of the vagina).
 The first thing a woman thinks of is a sexually transmitted disease but, although that is an understandable fear, often there is another explanation for these symptoms.

 Itchy vaginal bumps are symptoms that are similar to those of some STDs or STIs (sexually transmitted infections).
 This makes it challenging to determine the culprit.
 Women should see their gynecologist for an accurate diagnosis of these bumps.
 However, if the vaginal bumps are not sexually transmitted, some simple over-the-counter remedies will cure or alleviate many cases.

 Note: This article is about bumps that itch.
 Although there are many other reasons one might develop a bump on the vagina, we're narrowing our focus on the causes of the ones that itch, starting with the most harmless and least alarming.

 Causes of Itchy Red Bumps on the Vagina

 Harsh body products, sweat or oil secretions, wearing tight or synthetic underwear

 Similar to pimples on other areas of the body

 Clean area with warm water, no soap.
 Wear breathable clothing of natural materials.
 Don't try to pop it!